ColaLinN/cs-notes/docs/system-design/12-chat-system.md

 ## Client-initiated connection techniques

-Client initiate HTTP connection to server and send msg to others through servers.
+Client initiates HTTP connection to server and send msg to others through servers.

 The keep-alive is efficient as it reduces the number of handshakes.